Introduction

 - Form and Content Unite — The literary design itself communicates theological truth.
 Structure is not decoration but proclamation.

 - Humanity as Centerpiece — The chiastic structure places image-bearing at creation's literary and theological center.
-We are not afterthoughts but the climax toward which all creation moves.

 - Sabbath Orientation — Human vocation aims toward communion with God, not mere productivity.
-Work serves rest, not the reverse.

 - Unity-in-Difference — The poetic structure of Genesis 1:27 encodes male and female partnership as essential to imaging God.
-The divine image requires both perspectives.

 - Numerical Perfection — The sevenfold patterns point to divine completeness and invite human participation in God's perfect work.